 Once a potential threat has been identified, SOAR tools can automate the execution of response actions, such as isolating hosts or setting blocks on a firewall.
 The result?
 Organisations can quickly contain and mitigate the impact of a security incident, and prevent it from spreading to other parts of their IT environment.
 Thus SOAR tools provide organisations with the ability to automate and accelerate their security response processes, enabling teams to detect and respond to potential security threats more effectively.

 Another key trend in security monitoring is the use of artificial intelligence (AI) and machine learning (a specific subset of AI) to detect unknown threats.
 While traditional security monitoring tends to focus on detecting known threats, AI-powered tools can help organisations identify and respond to new and emerging threats that may not have been previously identified.
+We can actually say it's not a trend anymore.
+With the sheer volume of threats on the rise, AI-driven solutions are stepping in to aid in rapid detection and response.
+This takes some of the burdens of human analysts.

 For example, machine learning algorithms can analyse large volumes of security data to identify patterns and anomalies that may indicate the presence of a potential threat.
 This can enable organisations to proactively detect and respond to security incidents well before these threats cause significant financial, operational or reputational damage.